dwrobel/flatcam/README.md

 - Calibration Tool - added preferences values
 - Calibration Tool - more work on it
 - reverted this change: "selected object in Project used to ask twice for UI build" because it will not build the UI when a tab is closed for Document object and the object is selected
+- fixed issue after Geometry object edit; the GCode made from and edited object did not reflect the changes in the object
+- in Object UI, the Scale FCDoubleSpinner will no longer work for Return key press due of issues of unwanted scaling on focusOut event

 8.12.2019